-If you are planning to study, work, or settle in an English speaking country, you are required to qualify an English test to prove your efficiency in the language.
-Even though there are a number of proficiency tests like IELTS and PTE, but the type of exam you take depends on the country you wish to kickstart your career in.
+If you are planning to study, work, or settle in an English-speaking country, you are required to qualify for an English test to prove your efficiency in the language.
+Even though there are a number of proficiency tests like IELTS and PTE, the type of exam you take depends on the country you wish to kickstart your career.
 Apart from the aforementioned exams, the Test of English as a Foreign Language (TOEFL) is another popular language test which is conducted by the ETS.
-You can take TOEFL in IBT or PBT mode where the former is Internet-based while the latter is conducted in offline mode.
+You can take TOEFL in iBT or PBT mode where the former is Internet-based while the latter is conducted in offline mode.

 Where is TOEFL used?